lazarevia/NetEngineer/Labworks/Lab_03/Implement_DHCPv4/README.md

 ## Objectives
-Part 1: Build the Network and Configure Basic Device Settings
+[Part 1: Build the Network and Configure Basic Device Settings] (Lab_03/Implement_DHCPv4#part-2-configure-and-verify-two-dhcpv4-servers-on-r1)
 Part 2: Configure and verify two DHCPv4 Servers on R1
 Part 3: Configure and verify a DHCP Relay on R2